Postdocs@Tech and the Office of Postdoctoral Services are proud to announce:

 The Georgia Tech Postdoctoral Research Symposium awards are the only campuswide source of travel funds available to postdocs.
 We are currently working to confirm the awards that will be available this year and will add to the list below as we do.
 The 2018 Postdoctoral Research Symposium Awardees can be found here.
 There's also a great story about postdocs who started a collaboration as a result of meeting at the symposium here.

-- Best Talk - $2000 travel award, sponsored by the Executive Vice President for Research
+- Best Talk Overall - $2000 travel award, sponsored by the Executive Vice President of Research

-- Best Poster - $1000 travel award, sponsored by the Office of Postdoctoral Services
+- Best Poster Overall - $1250 travel award, sponsored by the Office of Postdoctoral Services

-- Best Presentation (Talk or Poster) from the Ivan Allen College of Liberal Arts - $1500 travel award, sponsored by the Dean of the Ivan Allen College of Liberal Arts
+- Best Presentation from the Ivan Allen College of Liberal Arts - $1500 travel award, sponsored by the Dean of Ivan Allen College

 Postdocs selected to give a talk will have five minutes to present their research and its significance.
 The Lightning Talk format was adopted in 2017 in response to feedback that more postdocs should have the opportunity to speak at the symposium.
 Plus, being able to concisely explain your discovery and its impact to a non-expert audience is a skill that all researchers need to develop.